hamk-uas/datacube-storage-lab/README.md

 # datacube-storage-lab

+(Work in progress: Zipped Zarr implementation is unfinished although it is already partially documented here.)

 There is a need to evaluate storage systems (for the authors of this repository, mainly those available on CSC – IT Center for Science, Finland supercomputer Puhti) and storage formats for multi-terabyte spatial data modalities for training and serving of machine learning (ML) models operating on multimodal geodata patch time series.
 In the present repository we provide Python code for intake of such data from external sources, for format conversion, and for benchmarking alternative storage systems and formats, concentrating on Sentinel 2 Level-1C data.

 Data storage benchmark process diagram: